stevenmoraleszeta/critical-mass-example-project/docs/PROJECT-IDEA.md

 **Copy:**

-- "I'm actively seeking a full-time Front-End Developer position at Critical Mass in San Jose, Costa Rica.
+- "I'm actively seeking a full-time Front-End Developer position at Critical Mass in Costa Rica.
 I'm ready to bring my experience in leading teams, building scalable applications, and delivering high-quality code to your projects.
 Let's discuss how I can contribute to your team."

 #### 3.1.4.
 "Primary Call To Action" Section